Lesrecettesdessilvestre/lesrecettesdessilvestre.github.io/_products/2018-05-29-anchoiade.markdown

 ---
 layout: post
-title:  A journey of a thousand leagues begins beneath one’s feet
+title:  Anchoiade
+description:
-date:   2018-11-09 15:01:35 +0300
+date:   2018-05-29 18:05:55 +0300
-image:  '/images/06.jpg'
+image:  '/images/12.jpg'
-tags:   [travel, story, rest]
+tags:   [technology, study]
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace [Hugo Sousa](https://unsplash.com/photos/BghGseQbAkA) diversity and empowerment.
+Organically grow the holistic world view of disruptive innovation via workplace [Becca Tapert](https://unsplash.com/photos/lA7OhpEMRug) diversity and empowerment.

 Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
 User generated content in real-time will have multiple touchpoints for offshoring.